Belle Vue Zoological Gardens: Gardens and amusement park

-The Bobs rollercoaster was arguably the most popular ride of all, so named because it cost a shilling for admission.
+The Bobs roller coaster was arguably the most popular ride of all, so named because it cost a shilling (colloquially known as a "bob") for admission.
 It had an 80 ft drop at a 45 degree angle, down which the cars travelled at 60 mi/h.
 It was built by Harry Traver and designed by Fredrick Church, who had to develop a series of engineering innovations to make the ride possible.
 The Bobs' distinctive white-painted wooden superstructure became an imposing element of the Belle Vue skyline.

 During the 1960s and 1970s "Professor" Len Tomlinson operated one of the UK's last flea circuses in a small booth on the amusement park.
 The attraction consisted of harnessed human fleas racing chariots at the rate of an inch every few seconds, pulling a garden roller, riding a tricycle and "fencing fleas" scrabbling at pins stuck in pieces of cork in a semblance of a sword fight.
 The flea circus closed down in the late 1970s as improvements in domestic living conditions made human fleas more difficult to obtain.

 When the zoo closed in 1977, it was announced that the gardens and amusement park would be expanded with "new active leisure pursuits".
 By 1978 the site had been renamed Belle Vue Leisure Park, and the Tropical River House had been converted to a skateboard arena in an attempt to cash in on the new craze from America.
 The arena turned out to be poor investment however, as there was virtually no demand after the first few months.
 The 1977 closure of the London Festival Gardens in Battersea, London, allowed Belle Vue the opportunity to buy their Jetstream ride, which opened the following year.

 Other attractions that closed at about the same time as the zoo included the boating on Firework Lake, and the miniature railway.
 In 1979 the amusement park was leased to the main concessionaire, Alf Wadbrooke, although by then it was only open at weekends during the summer season.
 The long-promised restoration of the Scenic Railway had not happened and the Water Chute had closed.
 In August 1980, Wadbrooke was given notice to close down the park by 26 October 1980 and to have all his equipment removed by February 1981.